desenvolvedorIcotrade/App.bot/blog/_posts/2018-05-28-updating-older-versions.md

 older major version.

-We've been rolling the above change out language-by-language, and the improved logic is now present for Ruby, JS, PHP, Python and Java.
+We've been rolling the above change out language-by-language, and the improved logic is now present for Ruby, JavaScript, PHP, Python and Java.
 We hope to add it to our other languages in the next few weeks.

 🍸